 EPA's annual Top Cities list shows which metro areas were home to the most ENERGY STAR certified buildings in the previous year.
 These regions continue to make impressive strides in cutting American energy bills and pollution through energy efficiency.
 Their efforts contribute to stronger economies, healthier communities, and cleaner air for all of us.

 Metro areas are ranked by their count of ENERGY STAR buildings

 Cities are defined based on the US Census’ “core based statistical areas,” commonly known as metropolitan areas.
-We then tallied the total number of buildings that had earned the ENERGY STAR in each metro area in 2020 and ranked the cities accordingly.
+We then tallied the total number of buildings that had earned the ENERGY STAR in each metro area last year and ranked the cities accordingly.

 ENERGY STAR certified buildings are more efficient than 75% of their peers

 ENERGY STAR certification is based on a single year of actual, measured energy performance.
 ENERGY STAR certified buildings are verified to be more energy efficient than 75% of similar buildings nationwide.
 Thanks to their efficiency, they use an average of 35% less energy than typical buildings, and cause fewer emissions—including 35% fewer greenhouse gas emissions.
 Certification is valid for one year.

 Efficiency is important, even during the COVID-19 pandemic

 Throughout the COVID-19 pandemic, building owners and managers were able to rely on the ENERGY STAR score to maintain a clear picture of their buildings’ energy performance, despite major changes to their operations.
 For example, even though many office buildings, schools, and retail stores went unoccupied, while most hospitals and multifamily buildings were more heavily used, the ENERGY STAR score took these changes into account and continued to provide an accurate assessment of performance for all types of buildings.

 More than 39,000 buildings have earned the ENERGY STAR since 1999